To find out more, including how to control cookies, see here:

-Bringing reusable bags to the grocery store and buying organic whenever possible are some of the more obvious ways to be a friend to Mother Earth.
-But to more fully embrace green living, it’s important to consider adopting some other more tried-and-true eco-conscious practices that can save you money and help ingrain in you more sustainable habits.
-Here are several ideas to step-up your eco-friendly game within the realms of driving, cooking and tech.
+However to more fully embrace green living, it’s important to consider other things.
+Like adopting some other more tried-and-true eco-conscious practices.
+Ones that can save you money and help in grain in you more sustainable habits.
+So here are several ideas to step-up your eco-friendly game.
+Yes folks all within the realms of driving, cooking and tech.

 1. Modify Your Driving Habits

 Driving a hybrid or electric vehicle isn’t the only way to go green.
-In fact, modifying your driving habits can help increase your car’s fuel efficiency, lower your gas consumption, and reduce your vehicle’s overall carbon footprint.
-More specifically, you can reach and maintain a more optimal fuel economy if you avoid speeding, rapid acceleration and immediate braking.
+In fact, modifying your driving habits can help increase your car’s fuel efficiency, lower your gas consumption, and cut your vehicle’s overall carbon footprint.
+More specifically, you can reach and keep up a better fuel economy if you avoid speeding, rapid acceleration and immediate braking.

-While not always feasible, avoid carrying heavy baggage, equipment and goods in your trunk and on the roof of your vehicle.
-Ultimately, this will reduce the overall weight of your vehicle and increase its fuel efficiency.
+While not always possible, avoid carrying heavy baggage, equipment and goods in your trunk and on the roof of your vehicle.
+Ultimately, this will cut the overall weight of your vehicle and increase its fuel efficiency.

 2. Adopt Some Nature-Friendly Kitchen Hacks

-If you recycle, use your oven during off-peak times and purchase energy-efficient appliances and fixtures, your eco-conscious habits are definitely on point.
+If you recycle, use your oven during off-peak times and purchase energy-efficient appliances and fixtures.
+Because your eco-conscious habits are definitely on point.
 However, there’s always room for improvement.
-First, take a look beneath your sink and assess your cleaning products.
+First, take a look beneath your sink and access your cleaning products.

 3. Learn Some Eco-Friendly Tech Habits

-Additionally, when your old TV or laptop has kicked the bucket, properly recycle these old electronics to reduce your e-waste footprint.
+Additionally, when your old TV or laptop has kicked the bucket, properly recycle these old electronics to cut your e-waste footprint.
 Not sure where to turn?
-Find nonprofit groups that specialize in recycling old electronics, donate a gadget that still works, or take any old and unused items to retailers like Best Buy or Office Depot to keep any toxic substances out of landfills.
+Find nonprofit groups that specialize in recycling old electronics, give a gadget that still works, or take any old and unused items to retailers like Best Buy or Office Depot to keep any toxic substances out of landfills.

 Ultimately, it Takes Some Effort to Truly Live ‘Green’

-These days, buying products advertised as “green” isn’t enough to significantly reduce your carbon footprint.
+These days, buying products advertised as “green” isn’t enough to significantly cut your carbon footprint.
 In other words, embracing a more eco-conscious lifestyle requires some creativity and ingenuity.
 With that in mind, don’t just stop at your car, kitchen and/or tech gadgets.
-Instead, continue to look for ways to reduce your carbon footprint as part of your overall lifestyle.
+Instead, continue to look for ways to cut your carbon footprint as part of your overall lifestyle.